h2oai/h2ogpt/docs/README_DOCKER.md

           --max_max_new_tokens=2048 \
           --max_new_tokens=1024
 ```
+Use `docker run -d` to run in detached background.

 For [GGML/GPT4All models](FAQ.md#adding-models), one should either download the file and map that path outsider docker to a pain told to h2oGPT for inside docker, or pass a URL that would download the model internally to docker.